groovymarty/raspberry-fun/README.md

 * fishtest.py - Test program from https://pastebin.com/8cnxXRNT
 * fishbump.py - Binks LEDs in a pattern that changes when you push the button

+Class FishDish lays out all the I/O devices on the board.

 ## Services to run Christmas Tree and Snowman sample programs

 You can install services to run the Christmas tree and Snowman programs automatically at startup.